 - Short description of geological content

-- Place and date when taken
+- The place, ideally reference location and date when taken

-You may submit a maximum of 4 images, illustrating any aspect of field geology or scenic geological landscapes.
+You may submit a maximum of 4 images, illustrating any aspect of field or scenic geological landscapes.

 Image resolution must be 300dpi minimum.
 Images with lower resolution will not be accepted.